ResEng-OpenFOAM/assignment-04-meshing-for-res-eng-tasks/README.md

 ![](https://i.upmath.me/png/Q%20%3D%20a%20x%20%5Cfrac%7B%5Cpartial%20p%7D%7B%5Cpartial%20x%7D)

-1. Remember that the flow is incompressible (The volumetric flow rate Q is constant through the domain).
+1. Considering that the flow is incompressible (The volumetric flow rate Q is constant through the domain).
 By integrating the previous equation between (fw) and (fe), find the pressure difference over a cell as a function of positions of (fe) and (fw), Q, and `a`.